Bamber Bridge: Parliamentary

-Following their review of parliamentary representation in Lancashire, the Boundary Commission for England created a modified Ribble Valley seat and the three Bamber Bridge electoral wards at that time - Bamber Bridge East, Bamber Bridge North and Bamber Bridge West - moved into this constituency at the 2010 UK general election.
-This means that Bamber Bridge is currently represented in the House of Commons by Nigel Evans, the Conservative Party MP for Ribble Valley.
-The wards were transferred despite objections raised by the Labour Party in Bamber Bridge.
-Prior to the 2010 UK general election, the three Bamber Bridge electoral wards were in the Preston parliamentary constituency and were represented by Mark Hendrick MP.
+Following their review of parliamentary representation in Lancashire, the Boundary Commission for England created a modified Ribble Valley seat and the three Bamber Bridge electoral wards at that time—Bamber Bridge East, Bamber Bridge North and Bamber Bridge West—moved into this constituency at the 2010 UK general election.

-Boundary changes proposed by the Boundary Commission for England as part of Sixth Periodic Review of Westminster constituencies would see both the current Bamber Bridge East and Bamber Bridge West wards move into a revised South Ribble seat at the next general election.
-The recommendations were submitted to the Government on 5 September 2018 and it's now up to Parliament to decide whether the boundary changes will be implemented.
+Following a further boundary review completed in 2023 the area remained in the Ribble Valley constituency.
+This means that Bamber Bridge is currently represented in the House of Commons by Maya Ellis, the Labour Party MP for Ribble Valley.